ChewyJetpack/chewyjetpack.github.io/content/articles/posts/2023-06-29-practical-tips-for-protecting-your-data-ditching-google-and-why-it-matters.md

       and their use of Facebook's rich trove of user data to deliberately manipulate the outcome of "more than 200 elections around the world", [according to CA executives](https://www.bbc.co.uk/news/world-43476762).
-      This included the Brexit referrendum, and in fact [Steve Bannon migrated from his spot as VP of Cambridge Analytica](https://edition.cnn.com/2018/03/20/politics/steve-bannon-cambridge-analytica/index.html)
+      This included the Brexit referrendum, and in fact [Steve Bannon leapt from his post as VP of Cambridge
+      Analytica](https://edition.cnn.com/2018/03/20/politics/steve-bannon-cambridge-analytica/index.html)
-      with parasitic elegance, to run Donald Trumps presidential campaign the [exact sam
+      to run Donald Trumps presidential campaign the [exact same way](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal#Donald_Trump_campaign).
-      way](https://en.wikipedia.org/wiki/Facebook%E2%80%93Cambridge_Analytica_data_scandal#Donald_Trump_campaign).
+      In the end, Cambridge Analytica went bust, and Facebook was fined $5bn for misleading their users in regard to the privacy of their data.

       Murmurings about the potential of "Big Data" had been around for a long while, and machine learning algorithms were already commonplace in most big tech companies, as a means to interpret vast data sets and perform subsequent actions such as recommending content, completing search terms, or translation.